 Drop Shot

-The Drop Shot is a rig used by professional bass anglers like Randy Howell.
-The reason it’s so popular is because of its similarities to the Carolina Rig in how it creates the presentation.
-To get started, you’ll start by stringing up your hook like you normally would.
+I learned this pro-level setup from bass fishing legend Randy Howell.
+The reason the Drop Shot so popular is because of its similarities to the Carolina Rig in how it creates the presentation.

 Texas Rig